 This book is a great follow on to Within the Frame.
 In this book David talks about what makes a great photograph and how to recognize it.
 He goes into the visual language of photography, how to talk about and discuss images so we can all learn from them.
 I’m still reading this book for the first time.

 The subtitle for this book is 52 Great Images: Who Made Them, What Makes Them Special and Why.
 George has picked images from great photographers.
 Each image is accompanied by an analysis of the photograph by George, and another by the photographer.
 There is also a biography of each photographer, and a small section of technical details on the photograph.
 Some of the photographers include: Nick Brandt, Susan Burnstine, Michael Kenna, Michael Levin, Harald Mante, Freeman Patterson, John Sexton, and many more.
-I have not yet read this book, but I strongly believe in learning from great photographers.
-I purchased this book because of the range of photographers covered, and the wide range of styles presented.
-I also like the idea of multiple perspectives, that of George and the photographer.
-Differing perspectives can help us learn.
+See here for my review of Why Photographs Work.

 This is exactly what the title says, a fantastic field guide for nature photography.
 John Shaw covers all the topics, from exposure, to equipment, composition, and how to work in the field.
 It is an older book, so some of the technical sections are a bit dated, but the rest of the topics hold up well.
 This is a really nice introduction to nature photography.
 Note, he does have a newer book, John Shaw’s Guide to Digital Nature Photography, but I don’t yet own this book.